OlePundit/Open-source/backend/README.md

         $ make  # install dependencies from Pipfile
         ```
+        > **_NOTE:_**  If you don't have make installed, you can install or run the commands in the make file manually on the cmd

 - Create Application environment variables and save them in .env file in the root folder
     ```